BB 12: Deepak & Surbhi Get Secret Tasks; Gautam Gulati & Juhi To Enter; Mid-Week Eviction Expected!

 Gautam Gulati & Juhi Parmar To Enter

 Recently, Bigg Boss 8 winner Gautam revealed that he will be entering the Bigg Boss house for a task.
-Apart from Gautam, Bigg Boss 5 winner Juhi Parmar too, will be entering the house again (It has to be recalled that she was recently on the sets to promote her new show Tantra).
+Apart from Gautam, Bigg Boss 5 winner Juhi Parmar too, will be entering the house again.
+(It has to be recalled that she was recently on the sets to promote her new show Tantra.)

-Voting Line Open For Mid-week eviction
+Voting Line Open For Mid-week Eviction

 All the six contestants - Deepak, Romil, Sreesanth, Dipika, Karanvir and Surbhi have been nominated for eviction, which will apparently happen in the mid-week.
 Apparently, the voting lines will close on Wednesday (December 26) at 10 pm.